top of page

 Fungicide Treatment

 During late spring and the summer months, many lawns in Georgia may experience fungus in the lawn.
-Due to the hot humid climate, it creates perfect weather conditions for fungus to grow throughout the lawn.
-The optimal temperature for fungus to grow is when nightly temperatures reach above 60 degrees Fahrenheit.
-Fugus will damage your grass as well as shrubs and other plants.
+Due to the hot, humid climate, it creates perfect weather conditions for fungus to grow throughout the lawn.
+The optimal temperature for a fungus to grow is when nightly temperatures reach above 60 degrees Fahrenheit.
+Fungus will damage your grass as well as shrubs and other plants.
 Having a healthy lawn is the best way to prevent fungi from inhabiting your lawn.
 If your lawn already has fungus, it's recommended to apply a fungicide treatment for the most effective results.

 How Does Fungus Affect Your Lawn?

-The most common effect fungus can have on the lawn is discoloration, typically it can turn the grass brown.
-Fungus will also thin the grass and in some cases kill or cause permanent damage to your lawn.
+The most common effect fungus can have on the lawn is discoloration, typically, it can turn the grass brown.
+Fungus will also thin the grass and, in some cases, kill or cause permanent damage to your lawn.

-Common Diseases in Warm Season Grasses:
+Common Diseases in Warm-Season Grasses:

-Brown Patches are larger brown patches in the lawn that can give the appearance of scalped or dying grass.
+• Brown Patches are larger brown patches in the lawn that can give the appearance of scalped or dying grass.
 The patches form during periods of heat and humidity.
 The number one cause for this is poor drainage.
-It's hard to tell apart from brown patch diseases,and the best way to tell them apart is by looking at the grass blade itself.
+It's hard to tell them apart from brown patch diseases, and the best way to tell them apart is by looking at the grass blade itself.
 Brow patch diseases will appear blotchy across the leaf blade instead of straight across the blade of grass.
 New turf such as new sod or newly seeded grass will be more susceptible to this disease.

-Spring Dead Spots is a fungus that infects the roots and causes the grass to rot.
+• Spring Dead Spots is a fungus that infects the roots and causes the grass to rot.
 It's common in Bermuda grass that's over three years old.
-Typically they will grow in the same spot in the spring and recover in the summer.
-However if not treated, it will continue to grow in larger sections throughout the winter and early spring.
+Typically, they will grow in the same spot in the spring and recover in the summer.
+Howeve,r if not treated, it will continue to grow in larger sections throughout the winter and early spring.

 Common Reasons For Fungus Growth:

-Poor drainage
+• Poor drainage

-Large water intake
+• Large water intake

-Humid climates
+• Humid climates

-Shaded areas
+• Shaded areas

-Compacted soil
+• Compacted soil

-Thatch build-up
+• Thatch build-up

-How to prevent fungus From Growing In Your Lawn
+How to Prevent Fungus from Growing in Your Lawn

 Common ways to maintain a Healthy Lawn:

-Watering in the mornings helps water drainage and moisture levels during warmer nights.
+• Watering in the mornings helps water drainage and moisture levels during warmer nights.

-Fertilizing and controlling weeds to help keep the grass strong and healthy.
+• Fertilizing and controlling weeds to help keep the grass strong and healthy.

 Treating weeds and fungus is no easy task.
 The more you maintain these issues, the easier it will be to treat them.
-At Total Lawn Care we have formulated a 9-step service with high-quality kid and pet-friendly formulas for a more efficient and safe way to take care of fertilization and weed control.
+At Total Lawn Care, we have formulated a 9-step service with high-quality, kid and pet-friendly formulas for a more efficient and safe way to take care of fertilization and weed control.
 Each step is created to maintain weeds year-round and fertilize to promote healthy grass.
-If you're around the Winder Georgia area and have weeds or think you may have a fungus in the lawn, give us a call!
+If you're around the Winder, Georgia area and have weeds or think you may have a fungus in the lawn, give us a call!

 Insect Control

-By now most insects have come out of hibernation and may be giving you and your lawn issues.
-At this time we have begun to notice grubs transforming into beetles.
+By now, most insects have come out of hibernation and may be giving you and your lawn issues.
+At this time, we have begun to notice grubs transforming into beetles.
 These beetles affect your lawn similarly to their grub form and eat the grass in your lawn.

 From Grub to Beetles: